mir-group/nequip/README.md

 ### Citing

-If you use this repository in your work, plase consider citing NequIP (1) and e3nn (2):
+If you use this repository in your work, please consider citing NequIP (1) and e3nn (2):

     [1] https://arxiv.org/abs/2101.03164
     [2] https://zenodo.org/record/4557591#.YFDmoZNKi3I